EgereDavid/EgereDavid/README.md

 ---
 ### About Me

-Growing up in the heart of **'God's Own State,' Nigeria**, my technical journey began early, collecting and repairing old radios, antennas, and electronics.
+Growing up in the heart of **'God's Own State,' Nigeria**, my technical journey began early, collecting and repairing old electronics at childhood.

 That childhood curiosity has evolved into a robust **IT background**, equipping me with the capacity to troubleshoot complex system issues and collaborate effectively to achieve shared goals.
 Today, I channel that same problem-solving drive, sharpened by my love for **chess**, into critical thinking and rigorous attention to detail within **security settings**.
 ---